47 Gmail Keyboard Shortcuts to Start Using Today

 Customize keyboard shortcuts

 Just because Google decided on certain keystrokes to represent certain actions, that doesn’t mean you have to keep them that way.
 If you’d rather use, say, the $ symbol instead of the / for search, you only need to make a small change in your preferences.
 From the main Gmail window, go to Settings and choose “Keyboard Shortcuts” from the top menu.
 (This menu item will only appear if you’ve already enabled keyboard shortcuts.)
 Then simply delete the key that’s currently mapped to the action in question and type in the key(s) you’d rather use.
 Then click “Save Changes” and you’re done!
-Next, check out this list of keyboard shortcuts for symbols and accents.
+Next, check out this list of keyboard shortcuts for symbols and accents and this cheat-sheet of Windows keyboard shortcuts.